thien/spacebodies.cpp/Report/Report.md

 |------------+------+------+-----+--------|
 | Performance Increase |	0.08824901121	| 0.9391967122	| 3.202842744	 | 3.705355496 |

+For larger sets of bodies, parallel programming shows a considerable improvement against serial.
+The issue where the smaller set of bodies is answered in detail in Question 1.
 It should be mentioned that the performance increase is measured by looking at the time taken to run the whole simulation.
 I talk about this in detail in Question 2.

-## Scaling Plot

-For larger sets of bodies, parallel programming shows a considerable improvement against serial.
-The issue where the smaller set of bodies is answered in detail in Question 1.
 All simulations here have been recorded and displayed on Paraview.
-The video is [here](https://www.youtube.com/watch?v=JAh_YskmOXc) [(https://www.youtube.com/watch?v=JAh_YskmOXc)](https://www.youtube.com/watch?v=JAh_YskmOXc) .
+The video is [here](https://www.youtube.com/watch?v=JAh_YskmOXc) [(https://www.youtube.com/watch?v=JAh_YskmOXc)](https://www.youtube.com/watch?v=JAh_YskmOXc).

 ## Questions
 <!-- 30 marks -->

 1. __How does the scalability for very brief simulation runs depend on the total particle count?__

-  There is a lot of overhead involved in initiating a set of threads for it to be utilised for parallel operations, to the extent that _may take more time than the actual simulation itself._ This may include each thread initiating their own set of variables, and initiation of a shared set of memory.
-This was the case for 10 and 100 bodies simulation, where it is evident that parallelisation affected the timing of the results in a negative manner.
+There is a large overhead involved in terms of initiating a set of threads to be utilised for parallel operations, to the extent that _may take more time than the actual simulation itself._ This includes each thread initiating their own set of variables, and initiating shared set of memory.
+This was the case for the  10 and 100 bodies simulation, where it is evident that parallelisation affected the timing of the results in a negative manner.
 For a small operation, it is often better to compute the operation serially.

 2. __Calibrate Gustafson’s law to your setup and discuss the outcome.
 Take your considerations on the algorithm complexity into account.__

-Gustafson estimated the speed-up S gained by using N processors (instead of just one) for a task with a serial fraction(which does not benefit from parallelism) K as $S=N+(1-N)K$.
+Gustafson estimated the speed-up $S$ gained by using $N$ processors (instead of just one) for a task with a serial fraction(which does not benefit from parallelism,) $K$, as $S=N+(1-N)K$.
 The table below shows the time measurements between serial and parallel times, measured via the CPU time.
 From here, we can deduce K by looking at the time spent on serial operations as a fraction of the overall time.

 | Number of Bodies | Threads | Serial Time | Parallel Time | Total Time | K |
 |------------------+---------+-------------+---------------+------------+---|